Legends and Myths of Ices and Ice Cream History

-Beverages called water ices were manufactured and dispensed at the Le Procope - not ice cream or sorbet.
+FACT: Beverages called water ices were manufactured and dispensed at the Le Procope – not ice cream or sorbet.

-History of Ices & Ice Cream
+History of Ices and Ice Cream

 History is often used as a generic term for information about the past.
 When used as a field of study, history refers to human history, which is the recorded past of human societies.
 The term “history” comes from the Greek historia, “an account of one’s inquiries,” and shares that etymology with the English word story.
 Historians use many types of sources, including written or printed records, interviews (oral history), and archaeology.

 For several centuries, the method of producing ice cream depended on a supply of ice.
 Ice was gathered from ponds and lakes in winter, and stored in ice wells and ice houses.
 By packing ice into an insulated underground chamber, with adequate drainage ice could be stored for months, sometimes years.
-Ice remained a luxury and dependant on nature to produce it, and cumbersome methods to harvest it.
+Ice remained a luxury and dependent on nature to produce it, and cumbersome methods to harvest it.

 17th and 18th Centuries: